awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/python-development-environment.md

 1. A working `ssh` installation\.
 This is used to connect with your running instances when you need to examine or debug a deployment\.

-For instructions on installing Python, pip, and the EB CLI, see [Install the Elastic Beanstalk Command Line Interface \(EB CLI\)](eb-cli3-install.md)\.
+For instructions on installing Python, pip, and the EB CLI, see [Install the EB CLI Using Setup Scripts](eb-cli3-install.md)\.

 ## Using a Virtual Environment<a name="python-common-setup-venv"></a>